What is Stockfish?

 Several factors contribute to the high price of Stockfish.
 This understanding can shed light on why this delicacy commands such a high price.

 1. Production Process: The production process of Stockfish is time-consuming and labour-intensive.
 Each step requires skill and expertise, from carefully selecting the highest quality fish to the meticulous salting and air-drying process.
 The fish undergoes a lengthy drying period, which can take several weeks to months.
-During this process, attention to detail and a commitment to quality contribute to the overall production cost.

 2. Fish Quality: The quality of the fish used for Stockfish also affects its price.
 Only the freshest and highest-grade fish, typically cod, are selected for curing.
 Premium stockfish is characterized by its firm texture, rich colour, and robust flavour.
 The stringent standards for fish quality further contribute to the higher price of Stockfish.